rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 * Running the tests: `make check-stage[N]-std`
 * Running a specific test: `make check-stage[N]-std TESTNAME=[test]`
 * Running ignored tests: `make check-stage[N]-std CHECK_XFAILS=1`

+## Fast check

+Because Windows has slow process spawning running `make check` on that platform can take a long time.
+For this reason we have a `make check-fast` target that the Windows build servers run to keep the cycle time down.
+This is a special test runner that is built by combining all the run-pass tests into a single library.
+It is created by the src/etc/combine-tests.py script.